XinFinOrg/Docs-XF/docs/general/faq.md

 	**Our own ecosystem**

-	- XinFin Network also is working vigorously on building its ecosystem and has sealed many partnerships from all fields such as agriculture, robotics, gaming, IT solution providers, advertising, pharmaceutical tracking, education and research, payment, communication, name service, food traceability, tourism etc such as TechInAsia, Kambria, Axie Infinity, Vnext, Farmatrust, TE-Food, Triip Protocol, Portal Network...
+	- XinFin Network also is working vigorously on building its ecosystem and has sealed many partnerships from all fields such as agriculture, robotics, gaming, IT solution providers, advertising, pharmaceutical tracking, education and research, payment, communication, name service, food traceability, tourism etc

 !!! quote "How does XinFin Network compare with other available blockchain projects?"
 	Some of our competitors are EOS.IO, Casper FFG, Cardano, Tendermint, Lisk.